-The law offices of Cohen, Decker, Pex & Brosh specialize in matters relating to immigration and entry into Israel, labor laws, and the points where they intersect — labor laws for asylum seekers and foreign workers.
+Our law offices specialize in matters relating to immigration and entry into Israel, labor laws, and the points where they intersect — labor laws for asylum seekers and foreign workers.
 In the past, we wrote articles on pension for Israeli workers, the procedure for obtaining status for asylum seekers, employing asylum seekers in Israel in a legal manner, as well as how to invite foreign expert workers to Israel.
 In this article, Attorney Michael Decker will explain the obligations of employers to allocate pension funds for the foreign workers they employ.

 The Legal Infrastructure replacing Pension for Foreign Workers and Asylum Seekers in the State of Israel